JosefNemec/Playnite/doc/tutorials/intro.md

 - Portable version: `Extensions` folder directly inside of Playnite's installation location.
 - Installed version: `%AppData%\Playnite\Extensions` folder.

+> [!WARNING]
+> Automatic installations and updates via `.pext` and `.pthm` files always replace the extension/theme directory completely.
+Meaning that any files that are not part of the installation package will be lost during installation process!
+It is highly recommended to store generated files in a separate extensions data folder.
+See pages for [scripts](scripts/dataDirectory.md) and [plugins](plugins/dataDirectory.md) to learn more about extension data folders.

 ### 2. Manifest file

 Every extension must provide valid [manifest file](extensionsManifest.md) in order to be recognized and loaded by Playnite.
 Manifest is YAML formatted file called `extension.yaml` that must be stored inside of extension directory.